-The purpose of this tax credit is to encourage savings for college.
+The purpose of this tax credit is to encourage savings for education expenses.
 Any U.S. citizen or resident alien, including the account holder, can be the beneficiary.
 The beneficiary must have a valid Social Security number or taxpayer identification number.
-Refer to the Vermont Department of Taxes for more information about claiming this tax credit.
+Refer to Technical Bulletin 66 for more information about claiming this tax credit.

-Credit Amount: The credit amount is 10% of the first $2,500 contributed annually to a beneficiary's account.
-Rollovers from another state's qualified tuition plan into VHEIP are also eligible for this tax credit at the same rate.
+Credit Amount: The credit amount is 10% of the first $2,500 contributed per taxpayer per beneficiary to a beneficiary’s account.
+Rollovers from another state’s qualified tuition plan into VHEIP are also eligible for this tax credit at the same rate.
 Only the contribution portion of a rollover is eligible toward the credit not the earnings.